 Barracks rebuilt from former WWII prisoner camp

 The Correctional Training Facility at Soledad can be found in the fertile Salinas Valley.
-Built in 1946 to ease overcrowding at San Quentin State Prison, the facility was originally dubbed Soledad State Prison and was renamed CTF in the late 1960s.
+Built in 1946 to ease overcrowding at San Quentin State Prison, the facility was originally dubbed Soledad State Prison but renamed CTF in the late 1960s.

 Starting as a farm camp, the complex has drawn the attention of Hollywood and even produced a well-known actor.
 A former Mousketeer also once donned a Correctional Officer uniform.

 Purchasing the property to construct the new prison made headlines.
 In the March 7, 1946, edition of the Berkeley Daily Gazette, the newspaper detailed the $239,000 purchase of 936.15 acres near Soledad.